Tree-Planted Transformers: Unidirectional Transformer Language Models with Implicit Syntactic Supervision: Related work

-Second, several studies proposed approaches that do not require external parsers during inference. \citet{wang2019Tree} aimed at an unsupervised approach, where a hierarchical architectural bias widens the range of neighboring tokens eligible to attend from lower to upper layers, though this method is also not aligned with our goal of achieving higher training efficiency via syntactic supervision.
-Furthermore, \citet{strubell2018LinguisticallyInformed} and \citet{chen2023Sudden} designed the loss functions that implicitly encourage the attention to syntactic parents or children for each token, satisfying the 3/4 requirements for SLLM.
-However, this approach is potentially not suitable for unidirectional LMs where the existence of the dependent in the left context is not guaranteed.
+Second, several approaches have been proposed that eliminate the need for external parsers during inference, but they still fall short of meeting all the requirements. \citet{wang2019Tree} aimed at an unsupervised approach, where a hierarchical architectural bias widens the range of neighboring tokens eligible to attend from lower to upper layers, yet this method is still not aligned with our goal of achieving higher training efficiency via syntactic supervision.
+Additionally, \citet{strubell2018LinguisticallyInformed} and \citet{chen2023Sudden} designed the loss functions that implicitly encourage the attention to syntactic parents or children for each token, satisfying the 3/4 requirements for our goal.\footnote{Other than the approach to constrain attention weights, \citet{tziafas-etal-2023-improving} proposed a method to train Transformer Encoders in a multi-task setting of masked language modeling and categorial grammar supertagging.
+As an anonymous reviewer correctly pointed out, this method also satisfied the 3/4 requirements: (i), (ii), and (iv). } However, these approaches are potentially encoder-oriented and not suitable for unidirectional LMs; they assume the entire sentence as input and reflect the syntactic relationship between input words in a bottom-up manner.

-Finally, the approach also most closely aligned with the spirit of this research is a hybrid Parser and neural Language Model (PaLM; \citealp{peng2019PaLM}).
-PaLM is the integration of an RNN LM with an additional attention layer, which would be supervised to attend the constituent spans among the spans ending at time $t-1$: $\{w_1,\cdots, w_{t-1}\},\cdots,\{w_{t-2}, w_{t-1}\}$.
+Finally, another approach also closely aligned with the spirit of this research is a hybrid Parser and neural Language Model (PaLM; \citealp{peng2019PaLM}).
+PaLM is the integration of an unidirectional RNN LM with an additional attention layer, which would be supervised to attend the constituent spans among the spans ending at time $t-1$: $\{w_1,\cdots, w_{t-1}\},\cdots,\{w_{t-2}, w_{t-1}\}$.
 Although PaLM also meets the 3/4 requirements, it was by nature proposed for RNN LMs.
-The challenge arises when adapting PaLM to Transformer LMs; the generation of embeddings for the spans introduces a significant bottleneck in parallel computation with the self-attention mechanism.
+The challenge arises when adapting PaLM to Transformer LMs; the generation of embeddings for the spans cannot be parallelized in a manner that is compatible with a self-attention mechanism of Transformer LMs.

-To sum up, none of the previous approaches fully satisfy the requirements for SLLM, highlighting the necessity for innovative methodologies.
+To sum up, none of the previous approaches fully satisfy the requirements for our goal, highlighting the necessity for new methodologies.